isomerpages/gb-assist/pages/solutionrepo/solution1267.md

 ---
-title: MyRetailer Plus Version 4 - Package C with with Web Store
+title: Vehicle Service System - VSS Package with ADAS DSM
 permalink: /productivity-solutions-grant/solutionrepo/solution1267
 ---

 #### Description

-MyRetailer Plus is a powerful point-of-sale solution that provides an easy-to-use data management system equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations.
+VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning systems, GSM Communication network and expertise in developing and integrating solutions for Vehicle Tracking System, Road Safety and Driver Behavior Management systems, In-vehicle Mobile DVRs that stream live location with video and much more.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_DCS_Synthesis_Annex_3_CR_wef_5_Oct_2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Grid_Plus_20200250_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria